Adidas Makes NBA All-Star Sneakers for James Harden, Damian Lillard and Derrick Rose

-Along with Houston Rockets guard and Western Conference starter James Harden’s signature Harden Vol. 1 model, Adidas has applied the colorful “All-Star” treatment to Lillard’s Dame 3 sneaker and Rose’s D Rose 7 Primeknit.
+As it did with Houston Rockets guard and Western Conference starter James Harden’s signature Harden Vol. 1 model, Adidas has applied the colorful “All-Star” treatment to Lillard’s Dame 3 sneaker and Rose’s D Rose 7 Primeknit.

-Each makeup in this Adidas basketball “All-Star” collection uses a consistent palette of gray, orange, and purple shades, with some models — such as the Harden Vol. 1 pictured above — opting for more subdued looks than others.
+Each makeup in this collection uses a consistent palette of gray, orange and purple shades, with some models — such as the Harden Vol. 1 pictured above — opting for more subdued looks.

 The “All-Star” Harden Vol. 1 is built with a gray Primeknit upper and finished off with a gray leather toe overlay for protection.
-Color accents appear in the form of orange laces, a purple liner, and a gradient fade outsole that blends both hues.
+Color accents appear in the form of orange laces, a purple liner and a gradient fade outsole that blends both hues.

 Despite being snubbed from the All-Star Game for the third consecutive year, Lillard is getting in on the festivities, too, with a special makeup of his Dame 3 signature shoe.
-Far from subtle, this colorway blends varying shades of gray, black, and silver with attention-grabbing dashes of orange and purple throughout.
+Far from subtle, this colorway blends varying shades of gray, black and silver with attention-grabbing dashes of orange and purple throughout.

 Sticking with the colorful theme, Rose’s D Rose 7 Primeknit signature shoe has also been spotted in an “All-Star” colorway.
 There’s even a matching Crazylight Boost Low, although that model is not tied to a specific player.

-No release date has been announced for the Adidas “All-Star” collection, but the official adidas.com images seen here are often indicative of a forthcoming online launch.
+No release date has been announced for the Adidas “All-Star” collection, but the official adidas.com images seen here often indicate a launch is forthcoming.

+The 2017 NBA All-Star Game is set for Feb.
+19 in New Orleans and will air on TNT.

 Want more?